frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-security.md

 <!-- add-breadcrumbs -->
 # Loan Security
+> Introduced in Version 13

 **A Loan Security is the actual security that is going to be pledged against a loan.**

-During a loan process, if the loan for which the customer is applying is a secured loan then some kind of security needs to be pledged against loan.
+During a loan process, if the loan for which the customer is applying is a secured loan then some kind of security needs to be pledged against that loan.
 Loan Security specifies the actual security that is going to be pledged against a Loan

 <img class="screenshot" alt="Make Loan Security" src="{{docs_base_url}}/assets/img/loan-management/loan-security-flow.png">

-To access the Loan Security type list, go to:
+To access the Loan Security list, go to:
 > Home > Loan Management > Loan Security > Loan Security